Rohan-dev-C/PID-Regulation-Verifier/README.md

 # Running the Program

-Shell script that runs the whole program:
+Shell script that runs the whole program.
+Make sure to paste SOP and P&ID files into the `data/` folder beforehand.
 ```bash
 cd PID-Regulation-Verifier
 bash scripts/run_pipeline.sh